health, safety and wellbeing of our staff and students is our key priority and

 - Stay at home, or go home wearing a

 - Follow the advice on www.nhsinform.scot and seek to

 - Let our Health & Safety team know you are displaying symptoms or have tested positive for Covid-19, or if a student confirms to you they have tested positive for Covid-19

 - Only leave home when they have been told it is safe

 to do so

-find the latest guidance on safe practices to adopt when teaching here, guidance on working in a multiple occupancy office here, and everything you
+find the latest guidance on safe practices to adopt when teaching here and guidance on working in a multiple occupancy office here.

 Looking for information on the student check in process?
 You'll find a guide here and answers to FAQs here.